“He who is tired of London, is tired of life.”

 - Windsor Castle

 Windsor Castle was built by William the Conqueror.
 It’s England’s oldest castle and one of the most famous in the world.
-It’s also one of the Queen’s official residences.
+It was also one of the Queen’s official residences prior to her passing in September 2022.
 Rooms are furnished with priceless works of art from the Royal Collection.

 Book Sightseeing Tours & Day Trips from London

 Day Tours from London include visits to Stonehenge, Windsor Castle, Bath, Downton Abbey Village, Highclere Castle, Blenheim Palace, Warwick Castle, Cotswolds, Lake District, and Statford-upon-Avon.

 Book Your London Business Trip or Vacation

 The Best Time To Visit London